Access full report

 AI-native ER treats identity as the element the system learns and continuously refines, using machine learning and LLMs to observe how records relate across real data, not how we assume they should match.
 Similarity is hence inferred.

 Records are represented as embeddings, allowing the system to reason over meaning rather than exact values.
-Candidate matches are surfaced through semantic proximity.
-And instead of binary decisions, the system assigns probabilities, reflecting the inherent uncertainty in identity.

 Every correction, every downstream failure, every interaction becomes a signal.
 The system updates its understanding of identity over time.
 What counts as “same” evolves with the data and the business context.
+This changes the role of entity resolution entirely.

+Entity resolution increasingly acts as a reusable enterprise capability that supports analytics, operational applications, data products, and AI systems through a consistent understanding of identity.
 AI-native ER builds and maintains an adaptive model of identity in an environment where identity itself is fluid.

 [state-of-data-products]